South Shore Beach Rehabilitation Project (AOC)

 Updates

-August 2025: Substantial completion has been reached.
+October 2025: The New South Shore Beach is open.
+Substantial completion has been reached.
 As a reminder:

 Please help us grow - follow guidance on "Restoration in Progress" signs found throughout the Project area.